-When considering the LTV, it is important to know what you can and can’t afford.
+When considering the Loan to value and deposit on a second home, it is important to know what you can and can’t afford.
 This is especially true when looking at a second residential mortgage as the extra mortgage payments will put an increased strain on your finances.
 As such, it might be useful to use a mortgage calculator when working out your expected payments.

 To make sure you get the right mortgage, consider which LTV loan will be right for your financial needs.

-With a higher LTV mortgage, such as 90%, you will have more interest to pay over the long term but you would only need to make a smaller deposit.
+With a higher LTV mortgage such as 95%, you will have more interest to pay over the long term but you would only need to make a smaller deposit.